 Description

-Moist and juicy Turkey Italian Meatballs that are bursting with the flavours of fresh herbs, parmesan and garlic.
+Moist and juicy ground turkey meatballs that are bursting with the flavors of fresh herbs, parmesan and garlic.

 This recipe makes 28 to 30 meatballs and will serve 6 generously with 4 to 5 meatballs per person.
 Use the scaling buttons below to double or triple the quantity.